Shreya869/Shreya869/README.md

 I enjoy meeting new people and hearing new perspectives.
 So reach out to me if you want to chat about solving problems, emerging tech, startups or your love of music! </p>

-- 🔭 I’m currently working on ...React JS, Firebase
+- 🔭 I’m currently working on ...Data Science
 - 🌱 I’m currently learning ...
 Microsoft Azure Fundamentals
 - 👯 I’m looking to collaborate on ...
 Micrsoft Learn Student Ambassador Projects/Activities
 - 💬 Ask me about ...Emerging Tech, Startups, Books.